microfundiv-lab/EnteroEco/README.md

 # EnteroEco
-Repository for microbiome project investigating Enterobacteriaceae landscape across the world
+Repository for microbiome project investigating the global ecological landscape of <i>Enterobacteriaceae</i>.